jafingerhut/clojure-ants-simulation/README.md

 As of 2019, if you click on the "Get Started!" link on the [Clojure site's home page](https://clojure.org), there are instructions for a macOS or Linux system for "Clojure install and CLI tools".
+You may need to install Java as well.

+For example, on an Ubuntu Linux system, if you type the command `java` in a terminal, you should see output similar to what is shown below, if Java is not already installed.

 ```
 Command 'java' not found, but can be installed with: